-Only a monumental mason or specialist tradespersons who are approved by the cemeteries coordinator can undertake work associated with any monument in a cemetery.
+Only monumental masons or specialist tradespersons approved by the cemeteries coordinator may undertake work associated with any monument in a cemetery.

 Arrangements for a headstone in an open cemetery are made by the family through a monumental mason(external link).
-The monumental mason will liaise with the Christchurch City Council to confirm the burial plot and apply for the necessary permit.
+The monumental mason will liaise with the Council to confirm the burial plot and apply for the necessary permit.